Code of Conduct

 15. Violate any federal or state statute, local ordinance or Board policy while on school property or while at a school function.

-Penalties
+B. Penalties

 4. Staff members in the classified service of the civil service entitled to the protection of Civil Service Law § 75.
-They shall be subject to disciplinary action as the facts may warrant in accordance with Civil Service Law § 75 or any other legal rights that they may have.
+They will be subject to disciplinary action as the facts may warrant in accordance with Civil Service Law § 75 or any other legal rights that they may have.

-Enforcement
+C. Enforcement

-The district shall initiate disciplinary action against any student or staff member, as appropriate, with the “Penalties” section above.
+The district will initiate disciplinary action against any student or staff member, as appropriate, with the “Penalties” section above.
 In addition, the district reserves its right to pursue a civil or criminal legal action against any person violating the code.

 Back to top

-Dissemination of Code of Conduct
+A, Dissemination of Code of Conduct

 The Board will work to ensure that the community is aware of this code of conduct by:

-4. Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption.
+3. Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption.

-5. Providing all new employees with a copy of the current code of conduct when they are first hired.
+4. Providing all new employees with a copy of the current code of conduct when they are first hired.

-Review of Code of Conduct
+B. Review of Code of Conduct

-The Board will review this code of conduct every year and update it as necessary.
+The Board of Education will review this code of conduct every year and update it as necessary.
 In conducting the review, the Board will consider how effective the code’s provisions have been and whether the code has been applied fairly and consistently.

 The code of conduct and any amendments to it will be filed with the Commissioner of Education no later than 30 days after adoption.